Looking Closely at the Growth Curve for The Southern Company (SO)

 Mizuho, on the other hand, stated in their research note that they expect to see SO reach a price target of $60, previously predicting the price at $55.
 The rating they have provided for SO stocks is “Neutral” according to the report published on December 06th, 2021.

-Guggenheim gave a rating of “Buy” to SO, setting the target price at $72 in the report published on September 07th of the current year.
+Guggenheim gave a rating of “Buy” to SO, setting the target price at $72 in the report published on September 07th of the previous year.

-During the last 5 trading sessions, SO rose by +0.91%, which changed the moving average for the period of 200-days by +11.07% in comparison to the 20-day moving average, which settled at $65.26.
-In addition, The Southern Company saw 10.26% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SO rose by +1.81%, which changed the moving average for the period of 200-days by +14.19% in comparison to the 20-day moving average, which settled at $66.57.
+In addition, The Southern Company saw -0.60% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading